Anomalous shot noise in a bad metal beta-tantalum

 A rapid decrease of $F$ with increasing $T$ may result from the increased many-electron phase space provided by thermal energy, resulting in increasingly continuous electron liquid flow under bias.
 This may also explain the decrease of $\rho$ with $T$.
 The noise produced by such a system is influenced by $T_{ph}$, which cannot be described in terms of the single-electron temperature distribution given by Eq.~(\ref{eq:diffusion}).

-Our findings open several avenues for the exploration of correlated electron states in $\beta$-Ta and other anomalous metals.
+Our findings open several avenues for the exploration of correlated electron states in $\beta$-Ta and other anomalous metals, while also providing an efficient method of shot noise measurement for metallic nanojunctions.
 Studies at lower $T$ inaccessible in our measurements will likely reveal noise regimes that unambiguously confirm the non-Fermi liquid nature of electron state.
 The properties of this state can be further elucidated by the studies of SN in tunnel junctions.
 THz spectroscopy may reveal the characteristic energy scale involved in electron correlations.
 If the reported properties are confirmed for superconducting bad metals such as Mo$_x$Ge$_{1-x}$ and $\beta$-W, their SC may be associated with transition from viscous to superfluid state of the correlated electron liquid.
+Studies of nanojunctions formed by other bad metals may provide further insight into non-Fermi liquid electronic properties close to the localization limit.
 Their studies may shed light on the mechanisms of unconventional SC in other anomalous metals including high-temperature superconductors.
 Finally, the large SHE exhibited by $\beta$-Ta suggests the possibility to develop efficient spintronic devices based on correlated materials.

 The authors have no conflicts to disclose.

 Author Contributions: S.U. and Y.Z. conceived the experiments, M.S., H.C., and Z.P. fabricated the samples and performed measurements, J.B performed x-ray characterization.
 All authors contributed to data analysis and manuscript preparation.